terabyte/sebot/api.md

 	}

-### createIR
+### createRsp

-Create a new IR.
+Create a new response.
 The text field is required.
 If active field is optional; if absent, active will default to false.

 Input:

 	{
-		action: "createIR",
+		action: "createRsp",
-		sq_id: <ID>,				// ID of SQ to add this IR to
+		qid: <ID>,						// ID of question to add this response to
-		text: "[ text of IR ]",		// of new IR
+		text: "[ text of response ]",	// of new response
 		active: true | false			// new state of the active flag }

 Output:

 	{
 		error: null,
-		ir_id: <ID>			// ID of the newly created IR
+		rid: <ID>			// ID of the newly created response
 	}

-### updateIR
+### updateRsp

-Modify an existing IR.
+Modify an existing response.
-If the text field is present, the text of the IR is changed.
+If the text field is present, the text of the response is changed.
 If the active field is present, the active flag is changed.
-If the next_sq_id field is present, the next_sq_id ID is changed or cleared
+If the next_qid field is present, the next_qid ID is changed or cleared

 Input:

 	{
-		action: "updateIR",
+		action: "updateRsp",
-		ir_id: <ID>,				// ID of the IR to change
+		rid: <ID>,				// ID of the response to change
-		text: "[text of the IR]",	// new text
+		text: "[text of the response]",	// new text
 		active: true | false		// new state of the active flag
-		next_sq_id: <ID>			// ID of SQ that this IR links to, or null to unlink }
+		next_qid: <ID>			// ID of question that this response links to, or null to unlink }

 Output: